zeusta/Docs/extensions/Guide By Business Flow/Ecommerce Management/Magento 2.md

 ![](./Image_EcommerceManagement/image115.png)

-Fill in the required fields, click on submit order to finish creating new order
+Fill in the required fields, click on submit order to finish creating new orders.

 ##### Refund Orders into points balance

 **Note:** Customers is allowed to refund an order into their points balance when they have used points to buy the products in this order.